NovokumPescitarum/This-is-the-world-we-built/README.md

 ### I intend to develop this program further, some of the updates in sight

 ### 1.)
 Better Genetics.
-Right now it's four movements with some basic punishment and reinforcement.
+Right now it's eight movements with some basic punishment and reinforcement.

 ### 2.)
 Implement a tiny particle that if a cell touches it, it is contaminated with a disease that has a 1/100 chance of spreading to the nearest Cell neighbour throughout the little particle's life cycle